deis/deis/docs/customizing_deis/logger_settings.rst

 Settings set by logger
 ------------------------
-The following etcd keys are set by the database component, typically in its /bin/boot script.
+The following etcd keys are set by the logger component, typically in its /bin/boot script.

 ===========================              =================================================================================
 setting                                  description